jacklehamster/sprite/README.md

 * **src** is the url of your spritesheet image.
 It can be a data-uri.
 * **source-crop** is a rectangle that defines which piece of the sprite sheet we're cropping out.
 * **hotspot** is a point within the frame of animation that's fixed for all frame.
 Usually it's best to aim the hotspot at the feet of a character, or what you consider to be the ground.

+## Available functions
+* `sprite.moveTo(x,y)`: Moves the sprite at x,y position. x and y are relative to the screen.
+The sprite is moved using css `transform = "translate(x,y)"`.
+The read-only property for the position is `sprite.pos`.
+* `sprite.setScale(scale)`: Resize the sprite by a factor of scale.
+The read-only property is `sprite.scale`.
+* `sprite.gotoAndPlay(label)`: Goes to a defined animation.
+The read-only property is `sprite.label`.
+* `sprite.setAnimated(true/false)`: Starts or stops the animation while keeping the current label.
+The read-only property is `sprite.animated`.
+* `sprite.fps = frameRate`: Sets the framerate of the animation, in frame-per-second.
+* `sprite.setHotspotVisible(true/false)`: Show or hide the hotspot within the image.
+This is mostly for debugging purposes.
+The read-only property for this is `sprite.hotspotVisible`.